|

 Gerasimos is the patron saint of the island so

-many people are named Jerry, so if you meet
+many people are named Jerry.
+So if you meet

 someone named Jerry from Kefallonia that does